Enable Azure Automation State Configuration

 Re-register a node

 • Certificate renewal.
 For versions of Windows Server before Windows Server 2019, each node automatically negotiates a unique certificate for authentication that expires after one year.
 If a certificate expires without renewal, the node is unable to communicate with Azure Automation and is marked Unresponsive.
-Currently, the PowerShell DSC registration protocol can't automatically renew certificates when they are nearing expiration, and you must re-register the nodes after a year's time.
+Currently, the PowerShell DSC registration protocol can't automatically renew certificates when they're nearing expiration, and you must re-register the nodes after a year's time.
 Before re-registering, ensure that each node is running WMF 5 RTM.

 Check status of VM setup